 Complete Redline of Revisions to VM-21 as of 6/4/19

-This version of VM-21 has been updated to reflect all edits that been exposed by LATF through the June 4 LATF conference call. .
+This version of VM-21 has been updated to reflect all edits that been exposed by LATF through the June 4 LATF conference call.
+Edits exposed on April on April 23 & 30 appear highlighted in yellow.
+Edits discussed on May 7 & 16 appear highlighted in blue and green.
 The ACLI edits proposed in the comment letter discussed on June 4 appear highlighted in gray.
 Interested parties wishing to see the complete redline of VM-21 changes should refer to this document.

 Note that currently this document represents the redline of substantive VM-21 changes for consideration as updates to the Valuation Manual.